-To make an appointment with one of our counsellors, please ask any one of your healthcare professionals for a referral to St Catherine’s Hospice Patient and Family Support Team.
+To make an appointment with one of our counsellors, please ask any one of your healthcare professionals for a referral to St Catherine’s Hospice.
 Alternatively you can call 01293 447343 and ask for an appointment.

 Download a leaflet on our counselling and emotional support services here.